amenai1979/CodingTest/README.md

   the score is maintained
   players pick additional letters
 * Handle the flow of the game till the end
-* Log the actoions taken by each player and the outcome score in a file.
+* Log the actions taken by each player and the outcome score in a file.

 Bonus Items
 --------------------------------------------